Johnathan Cyprien: Personal life

-Cyprien has four siblings, Clay, Schnider, Sheena, and Christina.
-He started the CypSquad ARY Foundation in 2015 which benefits different programs for at-risk youth in the South Florida area.
-He is a snorkeling enthusiast and is working on his scuba certification.
+Cyprien has four siblings: Clay, Schnider, Sheena, and Christina.
+He started the CypSquad ARY Foundation in 2015, which benefits different programs for at-risk youth in the South Florida area.
+Cyprien is a snorkeling enthusiast and is working on his scuba certification.
 Additionally, Cyprien has a burgeoning career in real estate.
 He supplements his football earnings by investing in real estate, owning 13 properties in the Nashville, Jacksonville, and Miami areas as of 2018.
-He appeared in the Season 1, Episode 3 titled "Humble Baddies" of the Netflix original series W.A.G.s To Riches.
+Cyprien appeared in the Season 1, Episode 3 titled "Humble Baddies" of the Netflix original series W.A.G.s To Riches.